-Advance Care Planning
+Advance Care Planning:

-Every adult over 18 should understand the importance of advanced care planning.
+- Every adult over 18 should understand the importance of advanced care planning.
 It is especially critical if they have been diagnosed with a chronic disease.
-Advance care planning ensures that healthcare providers and family members know what the patient considers necessary and their preferences for treatment now and in the future.
-If the patient becomes too sick to express their wishes or make health care decisions, a surrogate will be called upon to make the decisions on their behalf.
-If the patient wishes and identifies a person who can advocate for their wishes, if they cannot, designating a person to serve in this role through the completion of an Advance Directive allows everyone involved in the patient's care to clarify the next steps.
-Advance care planning documents are available through VA providers or by visiting Advance Care Planning - Geriatrics and Extended Care.
-Non-Veterans may also want to visit https://www.nhpco.org/patientsand-caregivers/ for more information.
+Advance care planning ensures that health care providers and family members know what the patient considers to be necessary and their preferences for treatment now and in the future. - If the patient becomes too sick to express their wishes or make health care decisions, a surrogate will be called upon to make the decisions on their behalf.
+If the patient wishes, they can identify a person who can advocate for their wishes if they cannot.
+Designating a person to serve in this role through the completion of an Advance Directive allows everyone involved in the patient's care to clarify the next steps.
+Advance care planning documents are available through VA providers or by visiting Advance Care Planning Geriatrics and Extended Care Non-Veterans may also want to visit caringinfo.org for more information.